-

 - Each bullet in the turned tricks (now face up) cost life points.
 After every shooting (= initial shots + each low number) it's rechecked if anyone died.

 - The shoot-out continues until there's only 1 (or no) mexican alive, or the tricks run out.
-(Most often the last shots are fired around 7 or 8.)
+(Most often the last shots are fired around 7-9.)

 SHOOTING (scoring)